Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

+Next, we argue that the quartet $(12|34)$ cannot satisfy Cases 2.1 through 2.4.
+Assume the contrary.
+By looking at the weight $\aaa=e_1$ coming from the quartets $(12|34)$ and $(12|35)$, we see that all Cases 2.1 through 2.4 can hold for $(12|35)$, but they all imply that $\aaa+\ff-(a+f)\leq -2g<0$.
+Hence, for the expression of the quartet $(12|45)$ we have to switch the roles of $D$ and $\HH$.
+We claim that Cases 1.1 through 1.4 are discarded for this quartet.
+By contraction, assume $(12|34)$ satisfies Cases 2.1 or 2.3.
+Then by applying Cases 1.1 through 1.4 to the quartet $(12|45)$ we conclude that $\dd>e_2=\dd$, a contradiction.
+Similarly, if Cases $2.2$ or $2.4$ hold for $(12|34)$ we get $d\geq e_2-g<e_2=d$, also a contradiction.
+Finally, by looking at the expression of $e$ coming from Cases 2.1 through 2.4 for the quartet $(12|45)$, we obtain $e\leq e_4-g<e_4+g=e$, a contradiction.
+In conclusion, Cases $2.1$ through $2.4$ cannot hold for quartet $(12|34)$.

-From the previous analysis we conclude: if $e_1,e_2>g$, then the fiber over $T$ consists of cases 1.1 through 1.4 for all three quartets.
+From the previous analysis we conclude: if $e_1,e_2\geq g$, then the fiber over $T$ consists of Cases 1.1 through 1.4 for all three quartets.
+Moreover, they all satisfy the same case.
 Conversely, assume $T$ is the mixture of $D$ and $\HH$.
-If $e_1,e_2>g$ does not hold, this would imply that cases 2.1 through 2.4 are the only candidates for $(12|34)$.
+If $e_1,e_2\geq g$ does not hold, this would imply that Cases 2.1 through 2.4 are the only candidates for $(12|34)$.
 But from the construction this cannot happen.
-Therefore, we conclude $e_1,e_2>g$. \end{proof} \begin{proof} [Proof for Figure~\ref{sf:ejemploc}] We now change gears and we analyze the topology of $T$ as in Figure~\ref{sf:ejemploc}.
-We label the edges of $T$ and of the star trees as in Figure~\ref{fig:labelsEjemploc}.
+Therefore, we conclude that the fiber of the mixture map over a point coming from a tree metric on five taxa with a single internal edge is nonempty if and only if $e_1,e_2\geq g$. \end{proof} \begin{proof} [Proof for Figure~\ref{sf:ejemploc}] As in the previous discussion, we label the edges of $T$ and of the star trees as in Figure~\ref{fig:labelsEjemploc}.

-We will show that no tree with this topology is a mixture of star trees.
+In what follows, we show that no tree metric with this topology is a mixture of two star tree metrics.